bomrena/RaspberryPI_CO2_Monitor/README.md

 LED serial resistor =220k

 ### SOFTWARE SETUP
-To correctly run this application just simply download the "final_project.py" file on your raspberry pie via the Github website.
+To correctly run this application just simply download the "final_project.py" file on your raspberry pi via the Github website.
 Alternatively you can also copy this "gh repo clone bomrena/RaspberryPI_CO2_Monitor" command into your Console if you are running a Linux operating system on your raspberry pie.
 Now to start the script just double click the "final_project.py" file and everything should work.